jmayfield74/spiner/example-systems/echo-buster-docs.md

   - “Private systems can work with tweaks” (solid reasoning) Steelman Version: “The USA should aim for universal healthcare that balances access with efficient funding.”

-Want to explain your reasons for this view?
-It’ll refine the echo and origin odds.
+Would you like to explain your reasoning for this belief?
+Providing your perspective can refine the echo intensity and origin odds.
 ```
-**You Explain:** “It’d save lives, duh!”
+**You Explain:** “It’d save lives, obviously!”
 **EchoBuster Updates:**
 ```
-Updated Echo Intensity: Moderate (45%)—bit more echo from the ‘save lives’ line Updated Origin Odds: Assigned: 60%, Reasoned: 40%—leans a tad more parroted, less depth Refined based on your explanation.
+Updated Echo Intensity: Moderate (45%)—slight increase due to prevalent ‘save lives’ sentiment Updated Origin Odds: Assigned: 60%, Reasoned: 40%—leans more toward adopted views, lacking detailed reasoning Refined based on your explanation.
 ```

-**Fancy Format?
+**Custom Format?
 Say:**
-“Break it down in a table!”
+“Present it in a table!”
 **EchoBuster Might Return:**
 | Aspect              | Details                                      |
 |---------------------|----------------------------------------------|